meghanamanchala/AskArena/Readme.md

-# LivePulse – Real-Time Event Q&A Platform
+# AskArena – Real-Time Event Q&A Platform

-LivePulse is a real-time audience engagement platform built using SvelteKit and Supabase.
+AskArena is a real-time audience engagement platform built using SvelteKit and Supabase.
 It enables attendees to submit and upvote questions during live events, with instant ranking updates and secure role-based access control.

 ---